impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 }
 ```

-Here the test setup includes making a sub-directory named “bin/” inside `RBENV_TEST_DIR`, and making a file inside that sub-directory named `ruby` (and making that file executable via `chmod`).
-Then we run the `rbenv prefix` command with “system” as the value set for `RBENV_VERSION`, and assert that the command ran successfully and printed `RBENV_TEST_DIR` as its output.
+Here the test setup includes making a sub-directory named "bin/" inside `RBENV_TEST_DIR`, and making a file inside that sub-directory named `ruby` (and making that file executable via `chmod`).
+Then we run the `rbenv prefix` command with "system" as the value set for `RBENV_VERSION`, and assert that the command ran successfully and printed `RBENV_TEST_DIR` as its output.
 This must mean that, if there are no sub-directories installed under `"${RBENV_ROOT}/versions/", the default behavior is to fall back to the `/bin/ruby` subdirectory of `RBENV_TEST_DIR`.

 Next test: